bgjx/meq-data-app/README.md

 - **Docker**: For containerizing the application.
 - **DigitalOcean Droplets**: For deployment.

-For more information on project usage, please refer to the codebase or contact the project maintainers.
-Happy Coding!
+For more information on project usage, please refer to the codebase or contact the project maintainers to [edelo.arham@gmail.com](mailto:edelo.arham@gmail.com).